tomhoyland/abc/README.md

 > We shape our tools and, in turn, our tools shape us.

 When we invest in one in isolation from the other, an imbalance or debt can occur, e.g. increased energy is directed towards changes in BEHAVIOUR to compensate for the insufficient investment made in changing CAPABILITIES.
-This might create a scenario where excessive amounts of internal energy, and intrinsic motivation are being invested in maintaining a system, way of working, compensating for the absent structures.
-Alternatively, a situation might occur where changes are made to CAPABILITIES (processes, tools, or processes example) but without sufficient investment in changes to BEHAVIOURS to support their effective use.
-This might result in superficial changes to BEHAVIOURS, which when supporting CAPABILITIES are reduced or removed, begin to degrade or regress.
+This might create a scenario where excessive amounts of internal energy, and intrinsic motivation are being invested in maintaining a system, way of working, compensating for the absent structures - such as metrics, organisational structure, roles or incentive systems.
+Alternatively, a scenario might occur where changes are made to CAPABILITIES (new processes, tools, or processes are introduced) but without sufficient investment in changes to BEHAVIOURS to support their effective use.
+This may be expressed whereby new systems and structures are implemented, but teams and organisations do not fully experience their benefit as the requried changes to BEHAVIOURS to use them have not been established or invested in.

 A key concept within **ABC** is that BEHAVIOURS support CAPABILITIES and CAPABILITIES support BEHAVIOURS.
 There is no linear cause and effect between one and the other.
 They are seen as entangled and symbiotic.
 Some have direct effects on the other, others are indirect, and everything in between.
   - _So why not call it ACB?_   ACB doesn't have the same ring to it as **ABC**.  :)